kamranahmedse/developer-roadmap/content/guides/design-patterns-for-humans.md

 }
 ```

-Lets make a coffee now
+Let's make a coffee now

 ```php
 $someCoffee = new SimpleCoffee();